jamespyon/jspr/README.md

 # jspr

-A personal package containing necessary custom functions used on a daily basis.
+A personal package containing useful custom functions used on a daily basis in the life of an ATSDR EI human.